bjlkeng/bjlkeng.github.io/source/posts/hyperbolic-geometry-and-poincare-embeddings.rst

 This gives us a good intuition about what it means to have curvature.
-Starting with the centre diagram (zero curvature), we see that a cylindrical surface has *flat or zero* in one dimension (along its length) and curved around the other dimension, resulting in zero curvature.
+Starting with the centre diagram (zero curvature), we see that a cylindrical surface has *flat or zero* curvature in one dimension (blue) and curved around the other dimension (green), resulting in zero curvature.
 Moving to the right, the sphere on has curvature along its to axis in the *same direction*, resulting in a positive curvature.
 And to the left, we see the saddle sheet has curvature along its axis in *different directions*, resulting in negative curvature.
-In fact, the Gaussian curvature is the product of its two `principal curvatures <https://en.wikipedia.org/wiki/Principal_curvature>`__, which correspond to our intuitive definition of curving along its two different axes.
+In fact, the Gaussian curvature is the product of its two `principal curvatures <https://en.wikipedia.org/wiki/Principal_curvature>`__, which we won't get into detail here but corresponds to our intuition of how a surface curves along its two main axes.

 Curvature isn't a uniform property of a surface, it's actually defined point-wise.
-Figure 2 shows a Torus that has all three different types of Gaussian curvature.
+Figure 2 shows a torus that has all three different types of Gaussian curvature.
 We won't go deeply into the definition of Gaussian curvature because it's a pain but I think this should probably give some decent intuition on it.